tigerabrodi/all-my-notes/GUIDE_FOR_BECOMING_DEV.md

 # 12-month guide

+I recommend reading the guide once completely, then afterward you can go through each phase and use the guide as a reference.

 ## Tooling & environment (0.5 months) 0.5

 We're gonna start by learning the tooling and environment you will work with and in as a developer.